mcellrss/mcellrss.github.io/README.md

 ## Hello Everyone

-### II am an UI/UX designer who still interest into code something beautiful.
+### I am an UI/UX designer who still interest into code something beautiful.

 > You can call me Michelle,
 > I'm still in learning into build and crate something beautiful